kaltura/playkit-js-youbora/docs/YouboraPlugin.md

 Using Youbora plugin you can achieve this easily.

-## To integrate youbora sessions follow this documentation:
+## Youbora plugin options documentation
 [Youbora Integration doc](https://documentation.npaw.com/integration-docs/docs/setting-options-and-metadata)

-When appication is integrating Youbora plugin to with Kaltura Player, it has to be aware of it's account conde on Youbora backend.
+When an appication is integrating Youbora plugin to with Kaltura Player, it has to be aware of it's account conde on Youbora backend.

 Without providing this account code to the pluing config, the plugin will not function as expected.